buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

 ## Operational Implications

-There are demonstrated and easily repeatable uses cases of ULA not being preferred in some OS and network equipment over legacy IPv4 that necessitate an update to RFC 6724 to better reflect the original intent of the RFC.
+There are demonstrated and easily repeatable uses cases of ULA not being preferred in some OS and network equipment over legacy IPv4 that necessitate an update to RFC 6724 to better reflect the original intent of the RFC in order to facilitate the depreciation and eventual removal of IPv4 in network environments where such a configuration is desired or required.

 Below is an example of a gai.conf file from a modern Linux installation as of 25 May 2023: